acnq/Unity-Prototype2-Basic-GamePlay/README.md

-# Unity-Primitive
+# Unity-Prototype2-Basic-GamePlay

-basic deer-running game in Unity (also stored in Unity Cloud, GitHub for another back up)
+basic farming game in Unity (also stored in Unity Cloud, GitHub for another backup)